 Hardbottom habitats are areas of exposed rock and hardened sediments exhibiting varying degrees of colonization by marine algae and sessile invertebrates (e.g., sponges, soft corals, and hard corals).
-Nearshore hardbottom habitats can also be ephemeral, meaning they are periodically covered and uncovered by natural sediment transport.
-The extent and complexity of these structural forms can be difficult to map and determine exact locations.
 Efforts, which include a combination of shallow water trawl surveys, anecdotal observations by fishermen, and a survey of available data, to map hardbottom sites in Onslow Bay have been undertaken by Moser and Taylor (1995) and SEAMAP-SA (2001).
-The vast majority of the identified hardbottom sites along Bogue Banks are located well seaward of the Permit Area on the mid to outer continental shelf (Figure 4.4).
+The vast majority of the identified hardbottom sites along Bogue Banks are located well seaward of the Permit Area on the mid to outer continental shelf (Figure 4.3).
 The majority of hardbottom sites in Onslow Bay are located south of Bogue Banks; however, Moser and Taylor (1995) identified a concentration of nearshore hardbottom sites seaward of Bogue Inlet.

-The USACE sponsored extensive remote sensing and ground-truthing surveys for nearshore hardbottom features along Bogue Banks.
-Under contract to the USACE, Greenhorne and O'Mara (2007) conducted a side-scan sonar survey of the nearshore region (~250 ft to ~2,500 ft offshore) along the entirety of Bogue Banks (Figure 4.5).
+The USACE has sponsored extensive remote sensing and ground-truthing surveys for nearshore hardbottom features along Boque Banks.
+Under contract to the USACE, Greenhorne and O'Mara (2007) conducted a side-scan sonar survey of the nearshore region (~250 feet to ~2,500 feet offshore) along the entirety of Bogue Banks (Figure 4.4).
 The remote sensing survey identified a number of seafloor anomalies that were identified as areas of interest for further investigation.
-A subset of the anomalies consisting of those having side-scan signatures most like known hardbottom features was subsequently groundtruthed by Anamar Environmental Consulting and Coastal Planning and Engineering (CPE).
-All the groundtruthed anomalies were found to consist of unconsolidated material ranging from coarse shell-hash to dense clay.
-Further analysis of beach profile survey data showed a relatively smooth seafloor surface along Bogue Banks without any of the readily identifiable bathymetric perturbations that are associated with confirmed hardbottom features along Topsail Island (Anamar and CPE 2009).
-Based on the results of the groundtruthing investigation, Anamar and CPE concluded that no hardbottom features were present within the nearshore side-scan sonar area.

-As described earlier in this chapter, Hall (2011) conducted a site-specific remote sensing survey for hardbottom sites at potential borrow sites along Bogue Banks; including the current ODMDS, former ODMDS, and a third site offshore of Emerald Isle (Borrow Area Y).
-No potential hardbottom sites were identified within the current ODMDS or former ODMDS area; however, areas of low relief hardbottom totaling ~22 acres were identified within and along the eastern boundary of Area Y (Figure 4.6).
+A subset of the anomalies consisting of those having side-scan signatures most similar to known hardbottom features was subsequently ground-truthed by Anamar Environmental Consulting and Coastal Planning and Engineering (CPE).
+All of the ground-truthed anomalies were found to consist of unconsolidated material ranging from coarse shell-hash to dense clay.
+Further analysis of beach profile survey data showed a relatively smooth seafloor surface along Boque Banks without any of the readily identifiable bathymetric perturbations that are associated with confirmed hardbottom features along Topsail Island (Anamar and CPE 2009).
+Based on the results of the ground-truthing investigation, Anamar and CPE concluded that no hardbottom features were present within the nearshore side-scan sonar area.
+Hall (2011) conducted a remote sensing survey for hardbottom sites at potential borrow sites along Boque Banks; including the current ODMDS, former ODMDS, and a third site offshore of Boque Inlet (Borrow Area Y).
+No potential hardbottom sites were identified within the current ODMDS or former ODMDS area; however, areas of low relief hardbottom totaling ~22 acres were identified within and along the eastern boundary of Area Y (Figure 4.5).
 The hardbottom features were described as natural sandstone outcrops with extensive soft and hard coral growth.
-The locations of the Area Y hardbottom features are consistent with a cluster of hardbottom sites identified by Moser and Taylor (1995) off Bogue Inlet.
-These hardbottoms appear to follow the western edge of the northeast-to-southwest trending Mid-Carolina Platform High/Miocene Pungo River formation.
-The proposed Area Y 90/120 borrow site is separated from the nearest identified hardbottom feature by a distance of ~1000m.
-The Y-75/80 borrow site is separated from the nearest identified hardbottom feature by a distance of at least 500m, however, as shown in Figure 4.6, the area surveyed by Hall (2008, 2011) did not include the northern portion of the Y-75/80 borrow site.
-Although the line of identified hardbottoms appears to be trending northeast and away from the northern portion of Y-75/80, the precise location of any hardbottom features in relation to the northern portion of the borrow site is unknown.
+The locations of the Area Y hardbottom features are consistent with a cluster of hardbottom sites identified by Moser and Taylor (1995) off Boque Inlet.
+In addition to natural hardbottom features, the Permit Area encompasses an artificial reef (AR-342) that is located just outside the southern boundary of Area Y (Figure 4.5).
+Several additional artificial reefs are located outside of the Permit Area between Area Y and the ODMDS (Figure 4.6).

-Figure 4.4.
+Figure 4.3.
 Onslow Bay Potential Hardbottom Regional Map